 Barbara Palley is the Director of Program and Strategy for Turnaround Arts: California.
 Previously at Cool Culture, NYC, she helped narrow the arts education gap through citywide partnerships between early childhood centers and cultural institutions, which engaged families in out-of-school time.
 She led a federally-funded national leadership grant to bring together 23 NYC museums in a “Laboratory for New Audiences” in which they utilized user-centered design methods to innovate diverse and inclusive educational approaches.
 Barbara is a recognized leader in the field, with almost 20 years of experience in museum education, arts administration, and program evaluation at a variety of institutions including MoMA, Brooklyn Museum, Whitney Museum of American Art, and Harvard Project Zero.
 She has served on the board of the NYC Museum Educators Roundtable and presented at national and international conferences.
 Barbara has a BA in Art History, University of Virginia and an Ed.M. in Arts in Education, Harvard Graduate School of Education.

-As the Implementation Coordinator for Turnaround Arts: California, Heather Heslup is responsible for coordinating and orchestrating implementation of the Turnaround Arts program across elementary and middle schools in California, which includes delivering professional development to sites and consulting heavily with school-based arts team leaders.
-Heather holds a BA in Television & Film Production from Howard University and a MA in Arts Management from Columbia College Chicago.
-She is a diverse professional with over seven years of experience in managing complex organizational relationships, producing effective and quality arts programs, developing strategic arts plans, and building partnerships that foster growth and sustainability.
-Heather’s varied scope of skills has been highlighted through her work with prominent arts and educational institutions including: Los Angeles County Arts Commission, Arts for LA, Los Angeles Unified School District, California Institute for the Arts, Center for Community Arts Partnerships at Columbia College Chicago, Public Broadcast Service, and Chicago High School for the Arts.
-Heather has served on the boards of several prominent organizations including: Get Lit: Words Ignite-Freeverse, Pure Art Chicago, and Congo Square Theatre.
-Heather is a passionate advocate for the arts as a change agent in our schools and is dedicated nurturing the creativity within our diverse communities.
+As the Program Manager for Turnaround Arts: California, Heather Heslup is responsible for coordinating and orchestrating implementation of the Turnaround Arts program across elementary and middle schools in California, which includes developing professional development opportunities for school and regional arts partners and providing strategic planning consultation to school-based arts team leaders.
+Heather holds a BA in Television & Film Production from Howard University and an MA in Arts Management from Columbia College Chicago.
+She is a diverse professional with over a decade of experience producing high-quality arts programs, leading strategic planning, fostering equitable and diverse learning environments and building partnerships that promote creativity, growth, and sustainability.
+Heather’s varied scope of skills has been highlighted through her work with prominent institutions including Los Angeles County Dept. of Arts & Culture, California Institute for the Arts, Columbia College Chicago, and Public Broadcast Service.
+Heather is a passionate advocate for equity and using arts as a change agent to uplift our schools and communities.